elatov/elatov.github.io/_posts/2012-10-22-setup-fedora-17-with-nvidia-geforce-6200-to-connect-to-a-tv-and-function-as-an-xbmc-media-center.md

     moxz:~> sudo yum install -y xorg-x11-drv-evdev.i686

 After that, I restarted and the keyboard started to work with Xorg just fine.
-I also wanted to ensure that the *nouveau* wasn&#8217;t loaded:
+I also wanted to ensure that the *nouveau* wasn't loaded:

     moxz:~>lsmod | grep nouveau
     moxz:~>lsmod | grep nvidia